 The U.S. Commodity Futures Trading Commission postponed a meeting today to propose guidance extending the reach of Dodd-Frank Act swaps rules to overseas offices of JPMorgan Chase & Co.
-(JPM), Goldman Sachs Group Inc. and other banks as commissioners debated details of the document.
+(JPM:US), Goldman Sachs Group Inc. and other banks as commissioners debated details of the document.

 “I’m pleased that we’ll be able to put out to public comment very soon the commission’s proposal on cross-border transactions,” CFTC Chairman Gary Gensler said in an interview in Washington.
 “We have a consensus to move forward on this.”